Close

 At Kaplan Business School, Careers Central provides valuable career services, including:

-Soft skills, such as cognitive ability, problem-solving, emotional intelligence, and interpersonal skills, are character traits that relate to how you work and operate in the workplace.
+Soft skills, problem-solving, emotional intelligence and interpersonal skills, are character traits that relate to how you work and operate in the workplace.

 In-demand soft skills